AakaashShroff/SwiggyAPI/README.md

 Based on the dictionary you hard coded you can order the dishes with a single input -  The dish you want.

-Do not forget to have balance in your swiggy money.Enjoy :).
+Do not forget to have balance in your swiggy money.
+Enjoy :)

 -----------------------------------------------------
 Note: This script in my personal use will be further updated to use nltk to order food similar to input(typo errors cause a rerun to order successfully as value is not found in the dictionary).
 This will further be converted to a flask API which I might add here once done.
 This api will be integrated on my local server for my personal AI assistant to order food for me with a single voice command.